 At Zinnia Healing, we create a plan to treat the complete individual.
 If you are struggling with a substance abuse disorder and a co-occurring disorder, we will create a treatment plan that addresses the root causes.

-The advantages of staying in a sober living program are abundant.
+The advantages of staying in a sober living facility are abundant.
 While we have mentioned many benefits of sober living homes, we haven’t touched on every positive.

 Here’s a list of other benefits we haven’t mentioned or want to recap:

-- Sober living homes provide a positive space for recovery as they are alcohol and drug-free environments.
+- Sober houses provide a positive space for recovery as they are alcohol and drug-free environments.